marceloinsabralde/SYNCHRO-EVM/README.md

 <!-- Copyright (c) Bentley Systems, Incorporated.
 All rights reserved. -->
 # Introduction
-SYNCHRO Perform NextGen (3579) (formerly SYNCHRO Perform (3221)) is a module of Project Delivery for Bentley Infrastructure Cloud focusing on Progress Capture, Quantity Loaded Resource Planning and Performance Management.
+Kumara (3579) (formerly SYNCHRO Perform (3221)) is a module of Project Delivery for Bentley Infrastructure Cloud focusing on Progress Capture, Quantity Loaded Resource Planning and Performance Management.

 ## Project Structure
 The solution is broken down into 3 separate projects, these are: